PayString/paystring-cli/README.md

 - `verify` - checks if all the verified addresses have valid signatures.
 - `inspect` - displays details information about each verified address and signatures.

-## Create, Sign, and Inspect a PayID
+## Create, sign, and inspect a PayID

 With a combination of commands, you can create a PayID, add an address mapping, generate an identity key, sign your PayID address mapping, and then inspect the final result.